Motion simulation of radio-labeled cells in whole-body positron emission tomography: results

-Fig.~\ref{Distribution} illustrates the locations of 100 simulated cells within a node system at six time points, compared to maximum intensity projections (MIPs) reconstructed from PET data using an expectation maximization (EM) algorithm without attenuation correction.
-The reconstructed positions and cell counts align well with ground-truth positions, despite minor reconstruction artifacts in the MIPs causing low-intensity signals outside the body due to missing attenuation and scatter correction.
-Initially, cells (red spheres) are injected into the left arm vein (median cubital) over three seconds.
-After six seconds, cells migrate towards the left clavicle, appearing as a single dark spot in the MIP, making individual cells indistinguishable.
-By 18 seconds, most cells distribute within the lung, with some transitioning to arterial blood, allowing individual cells and clusters to be distinguishable in the MIP.
-After 30 seconds, cells predominantly remain in the lung; some transition to compartments $C_1$ or $C_2$, changing color from red to green, while others disperse through the abdominal cavity and neck, identifiable in the MIP.
-At one minute, cells migrate further into the torso, with some returning to venous blood and lungs, and individual cells reach the head, right arm, and left leg (outside the scanner's FOV).
-After five minutes, cells disperse body-wide, with some transitioning to compartment $C_1$ and $C_2$, as seen in cells in the right arm; one cell remains, while the other leaves the arm.
-This dispersion continues over ten minutes, increasing the proportion of stationary cells in compartment $C_1$ and $C_2$, thus facilitating the identification of individual cells in MIPs over time due to wider distribution and fewer clusters.
+Fig.~\ref{Distribution} illustrates the locations of 100 simulated cells within a node system at six time points, corresponding to the output of the flow model, compared to MIPs reconstructed from PET data using an expectation-maximization based image reconstruction without attenuation correction.
+The reconstructed positions and cell counts align well with ground-truth positions, despite minor reconstruction artifacts causing varying intensities in the MIPs due to missing attenuation and scatter correction.
+Initially, cells (red spheres) are injected into the left arm vein (median cubital) over ten seconds.
+After six seconds, the first cells migrate up the vein while new cells are still injected.
+By 18 to 30 seconds, cells have reached the left subclavian vein and heart and start to move into the lungs.
+At 60 seconds, the majority of cells are located in vasculature and organs of the thorax, with visible spread towards the lungs and kidneys.
+A slowly traveling cell remaining near the injection site can be observed.
+Over longer timescales (300–600~s), the distribution extends across the torso, with cells accumulating in the organs and transitioning to compartments $C_1$ or $C_2$, changing color from red to green.
+In the MIP, this leads to spots of higher intensity, most notably visible in the kidneys, thyroids, and the brain.